OnChain-Marketplace/OCM-Redeem-API/README.md

 `touch /lib/systemd/system/ocm-redeem.service`

-which will create the file that the service will be stored in, inside the file, paste the following inside it:
+which will create the file that the service will be stored in, inside the file, paste the following inside:

 ```[Unit]